MicrosoftDocs/sdk-api/sdk-api-src/content/msacm/nf-msacm-acmformattagenumw.md

 ### -param paftd

-Pointer to the <a href="https://docs.microsoft.com/windows/desktop/api/msacm/ns-msacm-tacmformattagdetails">ACMFORMATTAGDETAILS</a> structure that is to receive the format tag details passed to the function specified in <i>fnCallback</i>.
+Pointer to the [ACMFORMATTAGDETAILS](/windows/win32/api/msacm/nf-msacm-acmformattagdetails)a> structure that is to receive the format tag details passed to the function specified in <i>fnCallback</i>.
 This structure must have the <b>cbStruct</b> member of the <b>ACMFORMATTAGDETAILS</b> structure initialized.

 ### -param fnCallback